 From the abundance of high bush blueberries found at the Claman Sanctuary to the serene atmosphere found at the Donnabeth Lippman Park, these are great places to walk your dog or just sit and have lunch.
 Dundee Park is an ideal place for a swim when the weather gets hot.
 The Mountain Division Trail has a 5 mile paved trail that connects Standish, Windham, and Gorham.
 In Windham's 308 acre Lowell Preserve you can find some interesting porcupine caves to explore.

 Even when the weather turns cold, our parks and preserves are the perfect places to stay active.
 In the snowy winter months, the Parks and Recreation Department grooms XC skiing trails at Lowell and has snowshoes to lend, free to use so you and your family can continue being active outdoors.
 We have men's, women's and children's sizes.

 Development of the Donnabeth Lippman Park will be an ongoing improvement project that will last over the next few years.
-Search the parks below to learn more detail about what our parks offer and how to find them.

 - 81-7: Dogs at Large (Leash Law)

 Click the tabs and links below to see more information about our parks and trails!